jszwagie/PARP_project/plot/act3.md

 HINT: "Think it through: 4 is even, 7 is prime, and 2 ties to the square root of 4.
 That matches all the clues."

 After a tense wait, the roar of engines fills the air.
 A Marine transport plane descends through the snow, its lights cutting through the gloom.
-You and Clara board, the warmth of the cabin a stark contrast to the biting cold.
+You and CLARA board, the warmth of the cabin a stark contrast to the biting cold.
 As the plane lifts off, a Marine hands you a stack of nondisclosure agreements.

 Marine: "Sign these.
 What you saw down there stays buried.
 Understood?"

-You nod, the weight of the unknown pressing on your chest.
-The valley’s secrets remain hidden, and your journey ends in silence.
-FALSE ENDING
+You nod, a heavy, unspoken weight settling over you.
+The valley’s mysteries fade into the distance, shrouded in silence, as the plane carries you away.

+HINT:
+"I should talk to Clara."

+TALK TO CLARA:
+You turn to Clara, her face illuminated by the dim cabin lights.

+You: "So, what—this is how it ends?"

+Clara: "Wake up!"

+You: "What?!"

+Clara: "WAKE UP!"

+Suddenly, a sharper voice breaks through the haze.

+Your wife: "Damn it, wake up!
+You’ll be late for your lectures!"

+You: "What?
+What lectures?"

+Your wife: "You were up late watching TV again.
+You’ve got to stop with those ridiculous pseudo-historical documentaries on FOCUS TV or TV4—they’re frying your brain."

+The Antarctic adventure dissolves like mist.
+You blink, disoriented, as the soft glow of your bedside lamp replaces the plane’s harsh lights.
+The hum of Warsaw’s morning traffic seeps through the window, a mundane rhythm far removed from the valley’s eerie pulse.
+It was all a dream—a vivid fantasy spun from late-night television and a restless mind.
+You’re not an adventurer escaping a hidden world; you’re an ordinary professor at the Warsaw University of Technology, with lectures to deliver and papers to grade.
+Reality sinks in, familiar and unrelenting.

+You sit up, rubbing your eyes as the dream’s vivid details—Clara’s determined gaze, the snow-swept valley, the roar of the plane—slip away like sand through your fingers.
+Your wife moves about the room, muttering about your late-night habits, oblivious to the epic journey you’ve just imagined.

+Your wife: "Honestly, those conspiracy channels will be the death of you.
+Go to bed on time for once."

+You muster a faint smile, the last echoes of the dream fading into nothingness.
+The adventure is over, and the real world beckons.

+THE END

 ### Choice 3: Surrender
 You raise your hands slowly.
 Clara mirrors your movement and calls out to the soldiers: